List of football clubs in Bulgaria: Levels

 While there is an abundance of Level 4 regional groups, there is a considerably smaller number of Level 5 divisions.
 This is a result of the uneven number of teams in the various oblasts of the country.
 For example, While the Burgas Oblast can sustain four Level 5 OFGs that are funneled into one Level 4 OFG, clubs from Smolyan and Lovech are enough to form only one division at one level so these oblasts have no Level 5 OFGs.
 Still, some of the "provinces" such as Blagoevgrad have five Level 4 divisions, but no Level 5 oblast groups.

 Regions

 The list includes a categorisation of teams by region of the country.
-The most reliable geographical categorisation of football clubs in Bulgaria has been the division of the clubs into four regions - those of V Group: North-West, North-East, South-East, and South-West, since it has been the sole constant division since the creation of the football pyramid in 1953.
+The most reliable geographical categorisation of football clubs in Bulgaria has been the division of the clubs into four regions - those of the Treta Liga: North-West, North-East, South-East, and South-West, since it has been the sole constant division since the creation of the football pyramid in 1953.

 The regions' borders are the administrative borders of the state's "provinces" (oblasts) that constitute the regions.